glitchdoescode/ai-interviewer/SPEECH_README.md

 ### Basic Interaction Flow

 1. The CLI will greet you and begin the interview
-2. When it's your turn to speak, the system will show "🎙️ Listening..."
+2. When it's your turn to speak, the system will show "🎙️ Listening... (speak now, pause for 2s to finish)"
 3. Speak clearly into your microphone
+4. When you pause for the configured duration (default 2 seconds), recording will automatically stop
-4. Your transcribed response will be shown, and the AI will respond
+5. Your transcribed response will be shown, and the AI will respond
-5. The AI's response will be both displayed and spoken aloud
+6. The AI's response will be both displayed and spoken aloud
-6. To end the interview, simply say "exit" or "quit"
+7. To end the interview, simply say "exit" or "quit"

+The recording will show audio levels in real-time, making it easy to see when your voice is being detected:

 ## Troubleshooting